ViaTravelers

 Written by Lisa Ward

 Lisa Ward is a travel writer based in Jersey.
 She loves hiking and adventure travel and has hiked to Everest Base Camp and Machu Picchu, as well as through Patagonia and up several volcanoes across the world.
 Lisa cycled down Death Road in Bolivia, went canyoneering in Costa Rica, climbed canopies in Honduras.
+That school trip to Honduras sparked Lisa’s interest in the underwater world.
+She has since undergone basic training in biological research concerning marine conservation, most notably that of coral reefs.

 The Hells of Beppu, also known as the Circles of Hell, is a series of volcanic hot springs in Beppu, Southern Japan.
 Beppu is one of the top destinations in Japan to experience hot springs.
 Even though there are nearly 3,000 hot springs in total in the area, there are head honchos that people come to see because of their unique features and representations of different types of torture and punishment.